alanrios2001/PTOIE-Flair/README.md

 A pt-br OpenIE model.

 ## UPDATE
-New version of PTOIE model(best) available, just download it on the Google Drive link above.
+Two new models uploaded, TA_lsoie and TA_s2, both are better than TradOIE_v3.
+Just download it on the Google Drive link above.

 ## Setup Project: